mattmaynes2/aria/reports/research/02-AutomationSystems.md

 #### Communication Protocol

-Apple HomeKit uses Wifi as the communication protocol,
+Apple HomeKit uses Wifi as the only communication protocol.

 #### Device Discovery/Setup